diskoverdata/diskover-docs/source_files/user_interface_settings.md

 ___
 ### Time Display

 You can opt to change the time for your  **local time zone**  instead of  **UTC**  (Coordinated Universal Time).
-We strongly recommend you select/click the **Show times in local timezone** so there will be no confusions when you look at the indexing time for example.
+We strongly recommend you select/click the **Show times in local timezone** so there will be no confusion when you look at the indexing time for example.
 Your selection will be saved automatically.

 This change will affect the [storage time of your indices](#indices), file date creation, modification, etc.